 Make the Cochinita Pibil Sauce

 This is like a marinade, but since we are not allowing the meat to soak in it before cooking, we cannot truly call it a marinade.
-So, I’m calling it a sauce.
+So, I’m calling it sauce.

 Mari mixes all the ingredients in the blender to make it easier.
 I love easy!
 You can start with the orange juice and the vinegar.